-The Specialist Advice Team at NFU CallFirst offer free initial legal and professional advice to NFU members about issues relating to public rights of way and access to land and can arrange a referral to one of the NFU’s Legal Panel Firms (Crombie Wilkinson Solicitors are one of two legal panel firms for the NFU North East region) if further independent advice or action is necessary.
+The Advice Team at NFU CallFirst offer free initial legal and professional advice to NFU members about issues relating to public rights of way law and access to land and can arrange a referral to one of the NFU’s Legal Panel Firms if further independent advice or action is necessary.

 NFU members who would like to make a Section 31(6) deposit, if they consider making such a deposit would be beneficial to them, can use the services of the Legal Panel Firms under the recently launched Legal Health Check Service.